QuevedoUE/Half-Sword-Quality-Of-Life-Mod/README.md

 -Set your own speed (F3 and writing in the console) -Saves Loadout between matchs

+To Do:
+-Select the Slow Motion Intensity (EASY)

 If you inyect it in the menu and dosent crash the camera will have a better position to select the class.
 For the mod to work better inyect it when you already play 2 matches for more posibilities to inyect